-What causes dry feet?
+What causes dry skin on feet?

 4 reasons for dry feet